jessegeens/swop1920/api-specification.md

     }
 ```

-The class can then be loaded by passing two arguments:
+The class can then be loaded by passing one arguments:

-1. The path of the class file, excluding the package
+The path of the class file, excluding the package, followed with a `/`,
-2. The class file, in the format of `package.ClassName`
+followd with the class file, in the format of `package.ClassName`

 For example:

-> /home/jesse/project/gameworld/out/production/gameworld
-> gameworld.GameWorldType
+> /home/jesse/project/gameworld/out/production/gameworld/gameworld.GameWorldType

 ## Implementation requirements